ppy/osu-wiki/news/2018/2018-10-22-project-loved-week-of-october-21st.md

 [BABYMETAL - Road of Resistance](https://osu.ppy.sh/beatmapsets/355176#mania) by ::Akary::{ user=3912608 } et al.\
 *written by ::aitor98::{ user=3154852 }*

 The next chart on the list is goes by the name of Road of Resistance by Akary (and company).
-This collab features six different mappers, which are ::Julie::{ user=2420987 }, [DarkSider2442](https://osu.ppy.sh/users/1130069), [dosyeru](https://osu.ppy.sh/beatmapsets/518090), ::Kivicat::{ user=2790640 }, [[Shi-Ra]](https://osu.ppy.sh/users/2008489) and Akary themselves.
+This collab features six different mappers, which are ::Julie::{ user=2420987 }, ::DarkSider2442::{ user=1130069 }, [dosyeru](https://osu.ppy.sh/beatmapsets/518090), ::Kivicat::{ user=2790640 }, ::\1Shi-Ra\1::{ user=2008489 } and Akary themselves.
 Coming up at 205 BPM, it starts with a kind of calm long note section, that keeps building up until it reaches the 1-minute mark, where everything starts to go wild.
 Fast chordstreams, followed by staircases and some irregular patterning does make it hard to play and read.
 It might get slower after the end of the first section, which lasts for 30 seconds approximately, but do not be fooled by this.
 The more you advance throughout the map, the more complex the patterns will be.
 Mixing different snaps, a few minijacks every here and there and some nasty bursts will show up during these five minutes.

 This chart does have a good balance between long and normal notes, which does not make it extremely hard for those players who do not feel too comfortable with long notes.
 Definitely something worth enough for loved.

 [![](/wiki/shared/news/2018-10-21-project-loved-week-of-october-21st/mania/halloween-party.jpg)](https://osu.ppy.sh/community/forums/topics/819716)

-[SHK - Halloween Party](https://osu.ppy.sh/beatmapsets/242159#mania) by ::DarkSider2442::{ user=1130069 }, [Kivicat](https://osu.ppy.sh/users/2790640) and ::arviejhay::{ user=145871 }\
+[SHK - Halloween Party](https://osu.ppy.sh/beatmapsets/242159#mania) by ::DarkSider2442::{ user=1130069 }, ::Kivicat::{ user=2790640 } and ::arviejhay::{ user=145871 }\
 *written by ::Kamikaze::{ user=2124783 }*

 It's Spooktober time as we all know, and what better way to get into the festive spirit than a funky chart of SHK's Halloween Party!